Wellness First:

 My Specialties

-• Physicians, Healthcare Workers, and Other Helping Professionals
+• Physicians, Healthcare Workers, Therapists, and Other Helping Professionals

-Recent data suggest that at least a third of all workers in the United States feel burned out at work much of the time.
-More than half of all healthcare workers now report feeling burned out.
-In this environment, physicians, nurses, and other healthcare workers along with teachers, clergy, mental health professionals, and a host of others are left feeling tired, stressed, and alone.
+Everyone seems to want more work while providing less support and affirmation for professional caregivers.
+Physicians, nurses, and other healthcare workers along with teachers, clergy, mental health professionals, and a host of others are left feeling tired, stressed, and alone.
 You’ve worked really hard to get where you are professionally, but maybe you’re so frustrated with leadership, systems, or patients that you’re ready to quit.

 I’ve worked with many helping professionals like you, and I understand how hard it is to reach out, as well as the high value of confidentiality for someone in your field.
 I know your needs are unique, and I know the culture of your profession can feel like a barrier.
 Don’t let that stand in your way.
 Therapy will help clarify your challenges, re-connect with the meaning in your work, and give you tools to combat stress and burnout.

-• Family Caregivers and Those Coping with Serious Illness and Loss
+• Family Caregivers and Those Coping with Serious Illness, Anxiety, and Loss

 Loss comes in many forms, from a difficult life transition or diagnosis of a serious illness to the loss of a loved one - through death, divorce, estrangement, or any type of separation.
 Whatever the nature of your transition or grief, it can be helpful to process what you’re feeling and to navigate your “new normal” with extra support and knowledge.